-The foundational framework of career advising in Ohio is designed to support students in developing a vision and realistic plan for their futures across the K-12 spectrum.
+The foundational framework of career advising in Ohio is designed to support students in developing a vison and realistic plan for their futures across the K-12 spectrum.
 Its purpose is to give students opportunities to discover their interests and explore academic and career pathway options through relevant classroom instruction, career-related learning experiences, and consistent counseling and advising.
+As prescribed in the Ohio Department of Education's Each Child Our Future Strategic Plan, each child is challenged, prepared, and empowered for life after the classroom.

-The Ohio Career Advising Toolkit includes tools and resources to support schools, districts, and educators in understanding the importance of career advising and the factors within that impact and help shape the lives of the students, families, and communities they serve.
+The Ohio Career Advising Toolkit includes tools and resources to support schools, districts, and educators in understanding the importance of career advising and factors within that impact and help shape the lives of the students, families, and communities they serve.
 Further, the toolkit provides schools, districts, and educators:

-- Engagement activities for strategizing and developing comprehensive career advising plans informed with a student-centered lens across each section of the career connections framework. - A Career Advising Plan Template.
-This resource is designed to complement the engagement activities in Part 3 and 4 of the Career Advising Toolkit. - Career Advising Gap Analysis Tool. - Student Success Plan Template. - Graduation Plan Template. - Supporting resources through INFOhio's OpenSpace Career Exploration collection. - Cost savings post-secondary education and program options resources.
+- Engagement activities for strategizing and developing comprehensive career advising plans informed with an equity lens across each section of the career connections framework. - A Career Advising Plan Template.
+This resource is designed to complement the engagement activities in Part 3 and 4 of the Career Advising Toolkit. - Advancing Academic Excellence for All: Equity Gap Analysis Tool. - Student Success Plan Template. - Graduation Plan Template. - Supporting resources through INFOhio's OpenSpace Career Exploration collection. - Cost savings post-secondary education and program options resources.